 \section{Floquet engineering to SONLS}

-Being essentially determined by the hopping forms on the lattice, the topological features and the nodal-line structure of any SONLS in static systems cannot be changed anymore once their material samples are fabricated.
-Without resorting to changing the intrinsic parameters of the materials, we use the Floquet engineering to conveniently control the topological features and generate rich nodal-line structures.
-We consider that the intarcell hopping rate $m$ in Eq. \eqref{per} is periodically driven as
+As they are determined by the hopping rates, the topological features and the nodal-line structure of any SONLS in a static system cannot be changed once their material is fabricated.
+Without resorting to changing the intrinsic parameters, we use Floquet engineering to realize such controllability.
+We consider that $m$ in Eq. \eqref{per} is periodically driven as